mikependon/RepoDB/Docs/pages/connection.rst

 ::

-	// Not really an order object, instead, it is a dynamic object var entity = new
+	// Not really an Customer object, instead, it is a dynamic object var entity = new
 	{
 		Name = "Anna Fullerton",